jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All phenomena are preceded by the mind, created by the mind, and have the mind as their master.
+Imagination is more important than knowledge...
-- The Buddha
+- Albert Einstein

-Updated on: [8/9/2023]
+Updated on: [8/10/2023]
 <!-- #quoteEnd -->
 </pre>